Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: EXPERIMENTS AND RESULTS

 \subsection{Implementation Details}

-Compared with the natural image SR, we need to train and test each dataset individually because different datasets are collected by different hyperspectral cameras.
-In our experiments, 80\% of the samples are randomly selected as training set and the remaining samples are used for testing.
+Since HSIs are collected by different hyperspectral imaging sensors, HSI datasets tend to have different numbers of spectral channels.
+Therefore, we need to learn a super-resolution HSI model separately for each HSI dataset.
+In the next experiments, 80\% of samples in the dataset are used to train the super-resolution models and the remaining samples are utilized for testing.

-During the training phase, we randomly choose 12 patches and put them to the SSFN network.
-According to the scale factor $s$, these patches are downsampled as low-resolution hyperspectral image with the size of $32 \times 32 \times L$ by the bicubic interpolation.
-The $L$ is the number of spectral bands.
-In our work, in order to ensure that the size of the feature map is not changed, the zero-padding strategy is applied for these Conv layers with kernel size $3 \times 3$.
-We use the deconvolution with a kernel 2 and a stride 2 to upsample the feature map by a factor 2.
-The ADAM \cite{kingma2014adam} with an initial learning rate of 2e-4 is used to optimize the SSFN network.
+During training, 12 randomly selected patches are fed to the FRLGN network.
+To obtain low-resolution HSIs, we down-sample these patches to $32 \times 32 \times L$ pixels based on the scale factor $s$.
+Furthermore,we use the bicubic interpolation function to down-sample these patches.
+In our network, the convolution operators with a kernel 3 adopt a zero-padding strategy to ensure that the intermediate features have the same spatial size.
+We up-sample the resulting features by a factor of 2 using a deconvolution with a kernel 2 and a stride 2.
+The ADAM \cite{kingma2014adam} with an initial learning rate of 2e-4 is used to optimize the FRLGN network.

-In the test phase, in order to improve the test efficiency, we only use the top left $512 \times 512$ region of each test image for evaluation.
-We use Pytorch libraries to implement and train our proposed SSFN network.
+At the testing stage, in order to improve testing efficiency, we use only the $512 \times 512$ area in the upper left corner of test HSIs for evaluation.
+In this work, the Pytorch library is used to implement and train our proposed FRLGN network.